apache/predictionio-sdk-ruby/README.md

 It allows you to quickly record your users' behavior and retrieve personalized predictions for them.

+## Documentation

+Full Ruby SDK documentation can be found [here](http://docs.prediction.io/ruby/api/PredictionIO.html).

+Please see the [PredictionIO App Integration Overview](http://docs.prediction.io/appintegration/) to understand how the SDK can be used to integrate PredictionIO Event Server and Engine with your application.

 ## Installation

 Ruby 1.9.3+ required!